corphacks/corphacks.github.io/_posts/2015-03-03-Super-Simple-SSH-Tunnel.md

     Where `GATEWAY` points to the IP address that was noted in Step 1.
 If successful, you will be presented with the command prompt of the new instance:
 {% include thumb.html url="/assets/diagrams/simple/ec2conf-1.png" %}

-3. Switch to `root` by running `sudo su`, then open the sshd config file for editing using `vi /etc/ssh/sshd_config`:
+3. Switch to `root` by running `sudo su`, then open the sshd config file for editing using `vi` or similar:

-{% include thumb.html url="/assets/diagrams/simple/ec2conf-2.png" %}
+    ```bash
+    vi /etc/ssh/sshd_config
+    ```

-4. Add an additional `Port 443` configuration line underneath the existing `Port 22` declaration and save the file:
+4. Add an additional `Port 443` configuration directive underneath the existing `Port 22` declaration and save the file:
 {% include thumb.html url="/assets/diagrams/simple/ec2conf-3.png" %}

 5. Restart the `ssh` service by running `service ssh restart`:
 {% include thumb.html url="/assets/diagrams/simple/ec2conf-4.png" %}

 6. To allow the `root` account to SSH directly into the server, edit the `/root/.ssh/authorized_keys` file and remove the comment at the beginning of the first line, so that the line starts with `ssh-rsa AAA...`:
-{% include thumb.html url="/assets/diagrams/simple/ec2conf-5.png" %}
+{% include bordered.html url="/assets/diagrams/simple/ec2conf-5.png" %}

     After editing, the contents of the `/root/.ssh/authorized_keys` file should look something like this:
-{% include thumb.html url="/assets/diagrams/simple/ec2conf-6.png" %}
+{% include bordered.html url="/assets/diagrams/simple/ec2conf-6.png" %}

-7. Check that `root` account can no ssh into the gateway on port `443` by running:
+7. Check that `root` account can now ssh into the gateway on port `443` by running:

     ```bash
     ssh -p 443 root@${GATEWAY} -i /tmp/tunnel/tunnel-key-1.pem